Bett-A-Fish/ef-json-query-testing/README.md

 - `longstring` - Same as `buildupon` but each search field uses strings of length 10
 - `charcount` - Each search is over 4 fields with the lengths of the strings increasing in each search
 - `withint` - A copy of `buildupon` with a required int field added onto each search
+- `optionalint` - Similar to `buildupon` with an optional int field added onto each search

 ---